MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

     }
     ```

-4. (Optional) If you have implemented the App Center Push SDK `push:didReceivePushNotification:` callback, you should adjust its behavior to a handle the foreground detection:
+4. (Optional) If you've implemented the App Center Push SDK `push:didReceivePushNotification:` callback, you should adjust its behavior to a handle the foreground detection:

     ```objc
     - (void)push:(MSPush *)push didReceivePushNotification:(MSPushNotification *)pushNotification {